maticnetwork/whitepaper/README.md

 ### Matic Virtual Machine {#vm}

-Matic uses a standard EVM based state machine, which is run by the Delegate nodes to generate blocks.
+Matic uses a standard EVM based state machine, which is run by the Block Producer nodes to generate blocks.
 Using the EVM allows Matic to be able to build and deploy protocols like ERC protocols as well as other protocols like Kyber Network, ZRX etc.

 The beauty of the Matic Network architecture is that since we use an EVM-compatible state machine, it becomes very easy to port DApps and smart contracts running on the Ethereum blockchain to the Matic Network.
 We intend to support generalized state transitions on the Matic Network, and this architecture provides a smooth foundation to build upon.